Euro zone business surged in July but price pressures and COVID weigh - Up News Info

 Article content

-LONDON — Euro zone business activity raced ahead last month, expanding at its fastest pace in 15 years, as the lifting of more coronavirus restrictions and an accelerated vaccine drive injected life into the bloc’s dominant service industry, a survey showed.
+LONDON — Euro zone business activity roared in July, expanding at its fastest pace in 15 years, as the lifting of more coronavirus restrictions and an accelerated vaccine drive injected life into the bloc’s dominant service industry, a survey showed.

-But supply chain disruptions and labor shortages meant input prices surged at the fastest rate in over two decades and fears of further curbs to contain the more infectious Delta variant of COVID-19 from spreading hit optimism.
+But supply chain disruptions and labor shortages meant input prices surged at the fastest rate in over two decades and fears of further curbs to contain the more infectious Delta variant of COVID-19 dented optimism.

 Article content

-“Europe’s service sector is springing back into life.
-Easing virus restrictions and further vaccination progress are boosting demand for a wide variety of activities, especially in tourism, travel and hospitality,” said Chris Williamson, chief business economist at IHS Markit.

-With more of the services industry reopening, the sector’s PMI index rose to 59.8 from 58.3 in June, below the preliminary estimate of 60.4 but still its highest final reading since June 2006.
+With more of the services industry reopening, the sector’s PMI index rose to its highest final reading since June 2006.

+“Across the bloc, the services PMIs remain comfortably in expansionary territory as the services sector benefits from easing restrictions,” said Katharina Koenz at Oxford Economics.

+Services activity in Germany, Europe’s largest economy, expanded at a record pace.
+In France, the bloc’s second biggest economy, growth remained elevated but dipped slightly more than originally thought.

 Article content